The Department of Public Health's Family Planning

 to meet community needs.

-Network - The Iowa Family Planning Network is a service
+Program - The Family Planning Program is a service

 of the Iowa Department of Human Services that provides FREE and confidential